LEHP829388/Building_Apollo/README.md

 # Apollo

-This Free Open Source Health Software for Human Hardware
+Free Open Source Health Software for Human Hardware

 Apollo is a proof of work protocol for restoring healthy feet - strong, mobile, resilient, painfree feet